nmlevin11/Project3/lifestyle.md

 ## Linear Regression Model

+The first model we will look at is a linear regression model.
+The goal with linear regression is to model the linear relationship between the predictor variables and the response variable with an equation like the one below.

+y<sub>i</sub> = β<sub>0</sub> + β<sub>1</sub>x<sub>i1</sub> + . . . +
+β<sub>p</sub>x<sub>ip</sub>

-The first model we will look at is a basic linear regression model.
-In linear regression, the best-fit model is found by minimizing the sum of the squares of the residuals.
-The parameter estimates are then used in the regression equation for prediction of future values, finding confidence intervals for mean values, etc. Linear regression is often the simplest option and can be more interpretable than some of the ensemble methods, but it often loses out when prediction is the most important goal.
+The best-fit linear model is found by solving for the parameter estimates (the betas above) that minimize the sum of the squares of the residuals.
+The regression equation is then used for prediction of future values, finding confidence intervals for mean values, etc. Linear regression is often the simplest modeling option and can be more interpretable than some of the ensemble methods, but it often loses out when prediction is the most important goal.

 ``` r
 #Create a linear regression.